AP Capstone: AP Seminar

 The final written exam is taken during the two weeks of AP testing in May.
-(The test costs $142.)
-Students must receive a score of 3 or higher in the course to continue.
-The final exam consists of two sections.
-In the first section, students are given an article selected by the CollegeBoard.
+The exam consists of two sections.
+In the first section, students are given an article selected by the College Board.
 Students must evaluate the central claim, line of reasoning, and the evidence of the article.
 In the second section, students are given four stimulus materials and are expected to create an argumentative essay.
 Students are allotted two hours for the final exam.

 AP Research

-Taken in Grade 11 or 12, students design, plan and conduct a year-long research-based investigation on a personally-chosen subject in AP Research.
+After successful completion of AP Seminar, students may participate in AP Research.
+In AP Research students design, plan and conduct a year-long research-based investigation on a personally-chosen subject.
 The assessment culminates with a 5,000-word academic thesis paper, as well as a public presentation.
 Students must obtain a final score of 3 or higher to be able to receive AP certification.

-Starting in the 2017–18 school year, AP Research papers are graded using a holistic rubric.
+As of the 2017–18 school year, AP Research papers are graded using a holistic rubric.
 The two central elements that move a paper from a 2 to a 3 are the middle two rows, which assess the methodology and conclusion.
 The rubric can be seen here.

 More specifically, a replicable methodology and a new understanding are required to pass.